SanzoVP/HoloWatcher/README.md

 4. Enable the YouTube Data API v3
 5. Go to "Credentials" and create an OAuth client ID
 6. Choose "Desktop application" as the application type
     - During the setup, you’ll be asked to publish the app.
-You can either go through Google’s verification process
+You can go through Google’s verification process
 7. Download the JSON file and rename it to `client_secrets.json`
 8. Place the file in the same directory as the application and make sure it's formatted like `client_secrets.json.example`
     - It should be in the **`build`** folder where the example also is